MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-server-endpoints-windows-defender-advanced-threat-protection.md

 | winatp-gw-aue.microsoft.com |443 |

 ## Windows Server, version 1803 and Windows Server 2019
-You’ll be able to onboard in the same method available for Windows 10 client machines.
+To onboard Windows Server, version 1803 or Windows Server 2019, use the same method used when onboarding Windows 10 machines.
 For more information, see  [Onboard Windows 10 machines](configure-endpoints-windows-defender-advanced-threat-protection.md).
 Support for Windows Server, version 1803 and Windows 2019 provides deeper insight into activities happening on the server, coverage for kernel and memory attack detection, and enables response actions on Windows Server endpoint as well.

 1. Configure Windows Defender ATP onboarding settings on the server.
 For more information, see [Onboard Windows 10 machines](configure-endpoints-windows-defender-advanced-threat-protection.md).